Jiří Procházka: Return to Light Heavyweight

 Procházka faced Willian Roberto Alves on September 29, 2017, at Fusion FN 16 - Cage Fight, the homecoming event organized by his team.
 He won the fight via technical knockout in the first round.

-Procházka faced Karl Albrektsson on December 29, 2017 at Rizin Fighting World Grand Prix 2017 - Bantamweight Tournament: 2nd Round.
+Procházka faced Karl Albrektsson on December 29, 2017, at Rizin Fighting World Grand Prix 2017 - Bantamweight Tournament: 2nd Round.
 He won the fight via technical knockout in the first round.

 Procházka faced Bruno Cappelozza on July 28, 2018, at Rizin 11.
 He won the fight via knockout in the first round.

-Procházka faced Jake Heun on September 30, 2018 at Rizin 13.
+Procházka faced Jake Heun on September 30, 2018, at Rizin 13.
 He won the fight via technical knockout in the first round.

-Procházka was scheduled to face Emanuel Newton on December 31, 2018 at Rizin 14.
+Procházka was scheduled to face Emanuel Newton on December 31, 2018, at Rizin 14.
 However, Newton was pulled out of the fight, citing a rib injury.
 Procházka remained on the card and was rescheduled to face Brandon Halsey.
 He won the fight via technical knockout in the first round.

 Inaugural Light Heavyweight Champion

-Procházka faced Muhammed Lawal in rematch on April 21, 2019 at Rizin 15 for the inaugural Rizin FF Light Heavyweight Championship.
+Procházka faced Muhammed Lawal in rematch on April 21, 2019, at Rizin 15 for the inaugural Rizin FF Light Heavyweight Championship.
 He won the fight via technical knockout in the third round.

-Procházka faced Fábio Maldonado on October 12, 2019 at Rizin 19: Lightweight Grand Prix 1st Round at a catchweight of 100 kgs (220.4 pounds).
+Procházka faced Fábio Maldonado on October 12, 2019, at Rizin 19: Lightweight Grand Prix 1st Round at a catchweight of 100 kgs (220.4 pounds).
 Procházka weighed in at 97.90 kgs (215.8 pounds) for the bout.
 He won the fight via knockout in the first round.

 Procházka defended his title against C. B. Dollaway on December 31, 2019, at Rizin 20.
 He won the fight via knockout in the first round.
 This was the last fight on the Procházka's contract with Rizin.
 After the fight, he signed a new deal with the UFC and vacated his title.

 Ultimate Fighting Championship

 Debut and contender fight

 Procházka signed a contract with the UFC in January 2020.
-He made his promotional debut against former UFC Light Heavyweight title challenger Volkan Oezdemir on July 11, 2020 at UFC 251.
+He made his promotional debut against former UFC Light Heavyweight title challenger Volkan Oezdemir on July 11, 2020, at UFC 251.
 He won via knockout in the second round and was awarded a Performance of the Night bonus award.
+With this win, he's the only man to give Oezdemir a KO loss in his MMA career.